formkit/docs-content/inputs/mask.md

 }
 ```

-As an example, a new token that accepts letters and numbers and is represented by the letter `z` in the mask string would look like this:
+For example, a new token that accepts letters and numbers, and is represented by the letter `z` in the mask string would look like this:

 ```js
 {